 City living in 1890 offered many amenities that country living often couldn't.
 There were often utilities in the city like electricity, telephones, piped gas and water and a sewer system that were not available in the countryside.
 This, plus the non-existence of automobiles and electric streetcars, resulted in almost no one living in suburbia and commuting to work in the city.

 But things changed rapidly to encourage living in suburbia.
 A major event was the electrification of streetcar lines and extending them to new housing developments at the edge of the city.
-In the early years of the 20th century (after 1900) one could live in what seemed like the countryside and get to work in a big city on the electric interurban rail lines (light rail).
+In the early years of the 20th century (after 1900) one could live in what seemed like the countryside and get to work in the city on the electric interurban rail lines (light rail).
 The automobile appeared on the scene around 1900 but bad roads and high prices for autos discouraged their use at first.
 But as autos came down in price and roads were paved, people began to commute to work from suburbia by automobile.
 The point in time when more people commuted from suburbia by automobile than by railroad depended on the city.
 It seems likely that for newer cities such as Los Angeles, this happened in the 1920s but for older cities such as New York, it probably happened much later.

 The construction of freeways after World War II (1945 on) made it faster to get to work from suburbia.
 More and more people abandoned the city for suburbia and commuted to work.
 This of course resulted in more fuel use.
 But there's another aspect of the story and that's the people who both lived and worked in suburbia.
-If they worked in the same suburbia that they lived in, they didn't use nearly as much energy in commuting to work.
+If they worked in the same suburbia that the lived in, they didn't use nearly as much energy in commuting to work.
 Another tendency was that major corporations began to escape the central city for suburbia.
 This made it feasible for some people in suburbia to make short commutes to work.
 Thus one can't just claim that suburbia always implies long commutes to work.

 There was also another trend and that was moving beyond suburbia to exurbia.
 In exurbia there were often few utilities, but technology improvements made it feasible to create ones own utilities.
 For example, satellite TV made it possible to watch television in the most remote locations.
 Liquefied petroleum gas made it possible to have gas when there were no gas pipes under the street.
 Where there was no electricity, gas could be used for both lighting and refrigeration.
 Or a private electric generation system could be installed.